Skip to main content

 Can the Masajeset fire starter work in wet conditions?

 The ferro rod fire starter will spark even when wet — ferrocerium produces sparks regardless of moisture.
-However, the real challenge in wet conditions is finding dry tinder to ignite.
-The fire starter itself is functional in rain, but you'll need dry material to catch the sparks.
+The real challenge in wet conditions is finding dry tinder to ignite, not generating sparks.
+You'll need dry material to catch those sparks.
 Carry cotton balls with petroleum jelly as emergency tinder.

 Is the Masajeset a good gift for someone into tactical gear?

 Yes — the matching all-black 3-pack is one of the most gift-ready survival bracelet options.
 The tactical aesthetic appeals to military enthusiasts, preppers, and outdoor adventurers.
-At $12.99 for three, it's an affordable gift that looks and feels more premium than the price suggests.
+For under fifteen dollars you get three bracelets, making it an affordable gift that looks and feels more premium than the price suggests.

 How should I store spare Masajeset bracelets from the 3-pack?